 Chad Dunn, an attorney for one of the plaintiffs, said Pitman’s decision to allow the class to move on in the courts is a leap forward, not just for the 10 plaintiffs involved in these lawsuits, but for women all over the country who suffer from sexual assault, especially on school grounds, where they should be protected from discrimination by Title IX.

-Super Lawyers named Chicago and Oak Brook business trial attorneys Peter Lubin and Vincent DiTommaso 2015 Super Lawyers in the Categories of Class Action, Business Litigation and Consumer Rights Litigation.
-Lubin Austermuehle’s Oak Brook and Chicago business trial lawyers have over a quarter of century of experience in litigating complex class action, consumer rights and business and commercial litigation disputes.
+Super Lawyers named Chicago and Oak Brook business trial attorney Peter Lubin a 2015 Super Lawyer in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
+Lubin Austermuehle’s Oak Brook and Chicago business trial lawyers have over a quarter of a century of experience in litigating complex class action, consumer rights, and business and commercial litigation disputes.
 Our Title IX attorneys have represented students and College Administrators wrongfully accused of misconduct in internal school proceedings and in court.
-We also handle emergency business law suits involving injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
+We also handle emergency business lawsuits involving injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
 We also assist businesses and business owners who are victims of fraud.

 If you’re facing a student misconduct action or business or class-action lawsuit, or the possibility of one, and you’d like to discuss how the experienced Illinois business dispute attorneys at Lubin Austermuehle can help, we would like to hear from you.
 To set up a consultation with one of our Chicago class action attorneys and Chicago business trial lawyers, please call us toll-free at (833) 306-4933 or contact us through the Internet.